 - Uncleared Security-Based Swaps (SBS)

-- Security Based Swaps are or swaps based on a stock, bond or other security.
+- Security-Based Swaps are or swaps based on a stock, bond or other security.

 - Deliverable FX forwards & FX swaps

-What products are not included in the AANA?
+Products not in the AANA?

 - Outstanding derivatives cleared at a CCP